Portable Generator Comparison Charts & Generator Buying Guide

 You will be able to purchase a generator that produces no noise or negligible noise levels.
 Thus, you will enjoy great peace of mind over the investment that you will make in a portable generator.

-My Generator Buying Guide
+Generator Buying Guide

 Know Your Power Priorities

 Firstly, you need to know the amount of power output you need from your home generator.
 Generators are sold by power output, as measured in watts.
 The amount of power they deliver determines how many common appliances you can run at once.
-The quality and consistency of cleaner power a generator produces determine how well it’ll run.
-Typically to cover the basic needs of a home, I suggest you get a generator in the 2,200-watt range to 4000 watts power rating.

-Or you can make a list of things that you want to run with a generator when power is down.
+Or you can make a list of things that you want to run with a generator when the power is down.
 Then add up their watts to get a ballpark figure of the wattage range that you need.

 Here are some rough numbers for common home appliances.

-- Refrigerator: 600 watts
+• Refrigerator: 600 watts

-- Microwave: 600 to 1200 watts
+• Microwave: 600 to 1200 watts

-- Sump pump: 750 to 1,500 watts
+• Sump pump: 750 to 1,500 watts

-- TV: 150 to 300 watts
+• TV: 150 to 300 watts

-- Portable heater: 1,500 watts
+• Portable heater: 1,500 watts

-- Window air conditioner: 1,000 watts
+• Window air conditioner: 1,000 watts

-- Lights: 60 to 600 watts
+• Lights: 60 to 600 watts

-- Computers: 60 to 300 watts
+• Computers: 60 to 300 watts

 One tip that will make prioritizing easier is determining which outlets and appliances are controlled by each circuit breaker in your panel and labeling them accordingly.
-The easiest way: a small electric device called a digital circuit breaker finder, which you can buy for less than $50.

-Pick a more compatible Type
+Pick a More Compatible Type

 You can choose from four options:

-1. Home standby generators-
+1. Home Standby Generators

-- These units cost the most money and should be installed by a professional.
+• These units cost the most money and should be installed by a professional.
 An experienced electrician can help with town or municipal permits, sound level, and proper location.

-- These start automatically when the power goes out, and typically supply more power than the other four options.
+• These start automatically when the power goes out, and typically supply more power than the other four options.
 You can run every home appliance- TV, refrigerator, microwave, coffee maker, mobile device, etc. smoothly.

-- They have a self-diagnosis option and let you know when maintenance is needed.
+• They have a self-diagnosis option and let you know when maintenance is needed.

-- With this generator, you have your choice of fuel.
+• With this generator, you have your choice of fuel.
 For my home standby generator, I prefer propane.
 It is less risky to store than gasoline (which is required for the other models here).
 You can also use natural gas.
 And a single tank of gas provides an unlimited supply of power.

 Typical cost: